Skip to main content

 Celebrate Easter at the Farm

-Head out to Bilston Creek Farm this Easter weekend for an unforgettable family experience.
+Escape the city and head out to Bilston Creek Farm (25-minutes drive from Victoria) this Easter weekend for an unforgettable family experience.
 Children can enjoy a Kids Bunny Hunt, while roaming the farm searching for hidden bunnies with the reward of a sweet treat.
 Kids can also enjoy the Spring Seed Planting Station and decorate pots and plants seeds to grow at home.
 Enjoy both activities for just $5.
 And during the excitement, keep your eyes peeled for the "Golden Egg", which offers the chance to win some amazing prizes.
 While your there, be sure to checkout the selection of Easter chocolates for sale, or even pickup a hot pizza to enjoy orchardside.

 The exterior of Silk Road Tea in Victoria, BC